TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/inferred_cache.md

 Assume that an inferred cache is continually kept up to date with the current significant state, every time the latter changes even the slightest bit.
 Say that you now completely [destroy the caches and infer](reinference) them again from the current significant state.
-One would naturally expect the inferred cache to remain completely unchanged, maybe even identical to every single byte.
+One would naturally expect the inferred cache to remain completely unchanged, maybe even identical down to every single byte.
 Unfortunately, that is not always the case.

 Assume the [previous example](#explanation).